 Growing Careers Project

-This program gives young people the opportunity to acquire what they need to thrive post-school by enabling them to participate in multiple career programs.
+This project gives young people the opportunity to acquire what they need to thrive post-school by enabling them to participate in multiple career programs.

 Research shows that young people who can recall four or more encounters with the world of work, while at school, are far more likely to be in work, training or study in their 20s.